iamkirankumaryadav/Library/Data Science/Outliers.md

 ### `Outliers`
 - **Data points** that `differ` significantly from other observations (data points) in the dataset are `outliers`
 - `Outlier` affects the `distribution` of data by introducing `skewness` in the data.
+- Positive Skew / Right Skew (Mean is on the right side)
+- Negative Skew / Left Skew (Mean is on the left side)
 - `Outlier` affects the `correlation` among features.
 - `Outliers` have a significant impact on the performance, and lead to inaccurate predictions and poor generalization.
 - `Distant metric`: Algorithms that use the `Euclidean` distance metric are more sensitive to outliers as compared to the `Manhatten` distance metric